Download our latest Sports Newsletters here:-

 This funding (provided jointly by the Departments for Education, Health and Culture, Media and Sport) is ring-fenced in school budgets and provided to improve our provision of physical education (PE) and sport.
 Schools must ensure that the premium is spent in such a way that the impact leaves a legacy.
-Therefore we are focussing on coaching staff to improve teaching in the long term at the same time as enhancing sporting opportunities to our children.
+Therefore we are focusing on coaching staff to improve teaching in the long term at the same time as enhancing sporting opportunities to our children.

 At St Joseph’s we are using a large part of our allocation to fund contracts with two local providers.
-We have bought, for a second year, into Christchurch School Sports Partnership, led by Dan Moody at the Grange School and we have contracted Rachel Lambon, a professional sports coach of Christchurch Tennis Facility to provide our staff with coaching and input on organising a scheme of work for sports.
+We have bought, for a second year, into Christchurch School Sports Partnership, led by Dan Moody at the Grange School and we have contracted Rachel Cocking, a professional sports coach of Christchurch Tennis Facility to provide our staff with coaching and input on organising a scheme of work for sports.
 These contracts are providing us with professional training for staff to raise their confidence and competence in teaching PE and sport, in-school specialist teaching and regular opportunities for pupils to participate in competitive sports locally.
 Through this initiative we believe that the health and well-being of our pupils will be enhanced.

 Gold Mark Achievement